metacode-io/ex-rose-tree/README.md

 ## Contributions & Further Development

 Additional functionality may be useful to add, including diffing algorithms, multiple cursor support (ie: multiple, concurrent contexts on a Zipper), LiveBook examples, visualizations of the many traversal functions, improvements to the generators, more unit tests, performance improvements, and so on.
-I'm open to any and all ideas and contribution here, so don't hesitate to pipe in.
+I'm open to any and all ideas and contribution here, so don't hesitate to pipe in, and please be sure to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Copyright and License